-The Company has developed its facilities and operations specifically to provide effective service to clients which generate large and recurring call volumes.
-The Company has established a strong track record in successfully managing client programs which produce such volumes.
-The consistent revenue streams derived from these large volume and recurring applications help the Company manage its long-term growth.
-In 1998, 77% of the Company's revenue growth was derived from existing clients.
+The Company has developed its facilities and operations specifically to provide effective service to clients that generate large and recurring transaction volumes.
+The Company has established a strong track record in successfully managing client programs that produce such volumes.
+The consistent revenue streams derived from these large volumes and recurring applications help the Company manage its long-term growth.
+In 1999, 59% of the Company's growth was derived from existing clients.